dida-do/GeoGrapher/README.md

 ```

 # Getting started
-Read our our blogpost [TODO: INSERT LINK] for an introduction to GeoGrapher, try out the tutorial
+Read our our blogpost for an introduction to GeoGrapher, try out the tutorial
 notebooks in the [notebooks directory](https://github.com/dida-do/GeoGrapher/tree/main/notebooks),
-or read the documentation [TODO: INSERT LINK].
+or read the documentation.

 # Development
 To create a local dev installation, clone the repo, `cd` into the repo folder,